John Corigliano: 1987–present

 In 1987, Corigliano was the first composer to serve as composer-in-residence for the Chicago Symphony Orchestra.
 During his residency, he composed his first symphony, which was inspired by the AIDS epidemic and to honor the friends he lost.
-His first symphony won him the University of Louisville Grawemeyer Award for Music Composition in 1991 and his first Grammy Award for Best Classical Contemporary Composition in 1992.
+The piece won the University of Louisville Grawemeyer Award for Music Composition in 1991 and a Grammy Award for Best Classical Contemporary Composition in 1992.

 Corigliano's first opera, The Ghosts of Versailles, was the Metropolitan Opera's first commission in nearly three decades, celebrating the company's 100th anniversary.
-The opera was a huge success at the premiere and received the International Classical Music Awards Composition of the Year award in 1992.
+The premiere was a success and the piece received the International Classical Music Awards Composition of the Year award in 1992.
 In 1991, Corigliano became a faculty member at the Juilliard School.
-In 1995, he was commissioned by Lincoln Center to write a string quartet for the Cleveland Quartet, which won him his second Grammy Award for Best Contemporary Classical Composition.
-Corigliano's fourth film score was for François Girard's The Red Violin (1997); he received his second nomination for and ultimately won the 1999 Oscar for Best Original Score.
-Portions of the score were used in his violin concerto (2003), written for Joshua Bell, who premiered it on September 19, 2003, with the Baltimore Symphony Orchestra.
-In 2001, he received the Pulitzer Prize for his Symphony No. 2 (2001).
+In 1995, Lincoln Center commissioned him to write a string quartet for the Cleveland Quartet, which won a Grammy Award for Best Contemporary Classical Composition.
+Corigliano's fourth film score was for François Girard's The Red Violin (1997); he received his second nomination for and won the 1999 Oscar for Best Original Score.
+Parts of the score were used in his violin concerto (2003), written for Joshua Bell, who premiered it with the Baltimore Symphony Orchestra.
+In 2001, Corigliano received the Pulitzer Prize for his Symphony No. 2 (2001).

 In 2011, Corigliano's song cycle One Sweet Morning premiered at Avery Fisher Hall by mezzo-soprano Stephanie Blythe and the New York Philharmonic, to commemorate the 10th anniversary of the September 11 attacks.
-Other important commissions have been Chiaroscuro (1997) for two pianos tuned a quarter tone apart for The Dranoff International Two Piano Foundation, Vocalise (1999) for the New York Philharmonic, Mr. Tambourine Man: Seven Poems of Bob Dylan (2003) which earned him his third Grammy Award, Symphony No. 3 Circus Maximus (2004) for the University of Texas Wind Ensemble, STOMP (2011) written for the 2011 Tchaikovsky Competition in Russia, and Conjurer (2008) commissioned by an international consortium of six orchestras for percussionist Evelyn Glennie and winning him his fifth Grammy Award.
+Other important commissions have been Chiaroscuro (1997) for two pianos tuned a quarter tone apart for The Dranoff International Two Piano Foundation, Vocalise (1999) for the New York Philharmonic, Mr. Tambourine Man: Seven Poems of Bob Dylan (2003) which earned him his third Grammy Award, Symphony No. 3 Circus Maximus (2004) for the University of Texas Wind Ensemble, STOMP (2011) written for the 2011 Tchaikovsky Competition, and Conjurer (2008) commissioned by an international consortium of six orchestras for percussionist Evelyn Glennie and winning him his fifth Grammy Award.

-Among Corigliano's students are David Sampson, Eric Whitacre, Elliot Goldenthal, Edward Knight, Nico Muhly, Roger Bergs, Michael Gilbertson, Gary Kulesha, Scott Glasgow, John Mackey, Michael Bacon, Avner Dorman, Mason Bates, Steven Bryant, Jefferson Friedman, Jamie Howarth, Dinuk Wijeratne and David Ludwig.
+Among Corigliano's students are David Sampson, Eric Whitacre, Elliot Goldenthal, Edward Knight, Nico Muhly, Roger Bergs, Michael Gilbertson, Gary Kulesha, Scott Glasgow, John Mackey, Avner Dorman, Mason Bates, Steven Bryant, Jefferson Friedman, Dinuk Wijeratne and David Ludwig.
 In 1996, The Corigliano Quartet was founded, taking his name in tribute.

-In 2022 eight female former Juilliard students alleged that Corigliano had taught very few female students during his tenure there, claiming that he had an "unofficial policy" of refusing to teach women.